HautaniemiLab/jellyfisher/README.md

 ### Extracting Data Frames from ClonEvol Results

-The package also includes a function to extract the data frames from ClonEvol for further processing or plotting:
+If you need to process ClonEvol output further or plot it in different ways, Jellyfisher includes a helper function to extract the relevant data frames:

 ```R
 extract_tables_from_clonevol(y, model = 1, explicit_parents = list())
 ```

+The function returns a list of data frames that you can pass to the `jellyfisher` function.
+N.B., ClonEvol reports clonal prevalences as confidence intervals.
+The function extracts the mean values and uses them as the prevalence values.

 ## About

 Copyright (c) 2024 Kari Lavikka.
-See [LICENSE](LICENSE) for details.
+MIT license, see [LICENSE](LICENSE) for details.

 Jellyfish Plotter is developed in [The Systems Biology of Drug Resistance in Cancer](https://www.helsinki.fi/en/researchgroups/systems-biology-of-drug-resistance-in-cancer)